BestQuark/Particles-on-elastic-ring/README.md

   - [x] dG/dx(0)
   - [x] dG/dx(1)
 - [x] Working on the partial derivatives dx(1)/dx(0) and dx(1)/dlambda (Coding for the matrices)
+### Thursday:
+- Working on the error of the codes
+- Fixed the forces and make it work
+## Forth Week
+### Tuesday:
+- Fixed the code with the sign of the potential.